 September 24-25 Moved to Washington, D.C.

-November 29 Mustered in under Colonel Hiram Berdan and Lieutenant Colonel William Y. W. Ripley.
+November 29 Mustered in under the command of Colonel Hiram Berdan and Lieutenant Colonel William Y. W. Ripley.
 Assigned to duty in the Defenses of Washington, D.C.
 Served Unattached, Army of the Potomac, and Martindale’s Brigade, Fitz John Porter’s Division, Army of the Potomac

 1862

-March 4 Company I organized in Michigan under Captain A. M. Willet
+March 4 Company I organized in Wayne County, Michigan under the command of Captain A. Milan Willet

-March 22 Moved to Fortress Monroe, Va.
-Assigned to 1st Division, 3rd Army Corps, Army of the Potomac
+Moved to Fortress Monroe, Va.
+Assigned to 1st Division, 3rd Corps, Army of the Potomac

-March 30 Company K organized in Michigan under Captain S. J. Mather
+March 30 Company K organized in Michigan under the command of Captain Spencer J. Mather

 April 1-5 Advance on Yorktown